 - Enter your password then click OK.

 However, we have outlined in a previous blog just how inadequate Microsoft Word password protection is.
 Non-technical users can trivially remove any editing restrictions and, in many cases, brute force the document open password in seconds, hours, or days.

-So, what is a secure alternative to using passwords to protect documents?
-And are Word files the best format to use for confidential and sensitive information if security is a concern?
+So, you may be wondering how to lock a Word document without passwords and whether Word files are the best format to use for confidential and sensitive information.
 Let’s take a look at the options and assess their level of document protection.

 Google Docs sharing

 Your first thought may be to go straight to Microsoft’s largest competitor in the word processing space – Google.
 Google Docs doesn’t protect documents with passwords (though you can use an ineffective third-party solution to password protect a Google Doc).
 Instead, it allows users to share files and documents via either a link or with selected Google accounts.

 The benefit of this method is that it’s very convenient – the recipient can view the document directly in their browser and sharing the document only takes seconds.
 From a security perspective, however, link sharing is clearly useless.
 Somebody can pass on the link just as they would a password.

 Sharing with Google accounts is perhaps more secure, but it’s still password protection at heart.
 Afterall, the account is protected by a password, and there’s nothing to stop those credentials from being shared either, whether that’s intentionally or due to a phishing or keylogging attack.
 Even Google Docs’ editing restrictions can be easily bypassed, making it no better than Word for document protection.

 The simplest way to protect a Word document without a password is by using standard file encryption, which uses pairs of private and public keys rather than passwords.